Northwestern University: 21st century

 In April 2024, Northwestern University students joined other campuses across the United States in protests against the Gaza war.
 The student protestors demanded divestment from companies with ties to Israel and that the administration protect freedom of speech, civil rights and be transparent with their investments moving forward.
-The university administration came to an agreement with the protestors which permitted peaceful demonstrations, gave students representation on an investment committee and pledged to bring Palestinian students to campus.
+The university administration came to an agreement with the protestors, now known as the Deering Meadow agreement, which permitted peaceful demonstrations, gave students representation on an investment committee and pledged to bring Palestinian students to campus.
 In February 2025, Leo Terrell, the head of the Trump administration's Task Force to Combat Antisemitism, announced that he would investigate Northwestern University as part of the Department of Justice's broader investigation into antisemitism on college campuses.

+On November 29, 2025, Northwestern University announced that it had reached an agreement with the Trump administration to restore hundreds of millions of dollars in federal research funding that had been frozen amid investigations into alleged antisemitism and civil rights violations.
+Under the deal, the university will pay the federal government $75 million over three years and implement changes to student conduct policies, and federal investigations into the school will be ended; the university stated that the settlement does not constitute an admission of wrongdoing.

+Northwestern University also agreed to several political demands by the Trump administration, including to implement certain anti-transgender policies.
+According to Northwestern experts cited in an article on the university's website in January of the same year, the Trump administration's anti-transgender policies are based on misinformation, are 'patriarchal and transphobic, lack legal standing, and exacerbate violence and discrimination against the trans community.
+The university also agreed to terminate the 2024 Deering Meadow agreement they had previously negotiated with pro- Palestinian student activists.

+On May 18, 2026, Mung Chiang was named as Northwestern's 18th president and began his presidency on July 1, 2026.